fnproject/fn/examples/grafana/README.md

 If the span is associated with a specific function invocation, the corresponding metric is given the labels `fn_app` and `fn_path` which are set to the application name and function path respectively.

 A second example dashboard `fn_grafana_dashboard2.json` in this example's directory shows rate and duration data for some significant operations.
+You can use the pulldown lists at the top of the dashboard to choose which tracing spans to examine.

 <img src="../../docs/assets/GrafanaDashboard2.png" width="100%">